step-security/harden-runner/README.md

 ### Actions Runner Controller (ARC) Runners

 1. Since ARC Harden Runner uses eBPF, only Linux jobs are supported.
-Windows jobs are not supported.
+Windows and MacOS jobs are not supported.